Charadriiformes / Laridae / Saundersilarus

 Description

-A very small gull species measuring 33 cm in length, making it the second-smallest gull after the little gull.
-Adults in breeding plumage have a black hood and nape.
-The overall appearance is very pale with a white body and tail, and pale grey wings.
-Non-breeding birds have a mottled grey hood and nape with white-tipped wings featuring black markings on the primaries.
-Immatures display a narrow black tail band and dark mottling on the upperwing.
-The legs are dark red-brown and the short bill is black.
-The body shape is notably squat.
+A very small gull with a body length of 33 cm (13 in).
+Adults display a black hood and nape during the breeding season, with a white body and tail, and pale grey wings.
+Non-breeding birds have a mottled grey hood and nape, with white-tipped wings showing black markings on the primaries.
+Immatures are distinguished by a narrow black tail band and dark mottling on the upperwing.
+The legs are dark red-brown, the short bill is black, and the body shape is squat.

 Identification